sh(1), and

 access to the sequence file, and near the end the last few

-processes race with the rm
+processes race with the rm command,

 which means the sequence file might still exist after the